RondinelliLuquini/to-do-checklist/README.md

 <h3>Hi, there! :D </h3>

-<h4>In this repository you can find some basic Javascript projects for beginners:</h4>
+<h4>In this repository you may find some basic Javascript projects for beginners:</h4>
 <br>

 1- Lista de Compras / Grocery List: